visinf/mar-scf/README.md

 	python marscf_main.py --dataset_name cifar10 --coupling mixlogcdf --batch_size 64 --K 4 --C 96

-Note, the number of GPUs used can be controlled by with the flag `CUDA_VISIBLE_DEVICES`, will default to CPU if no cuda devices are available.
+Note, the number of GPUs used can be controlled with the flag `CUDA_VISIBLE_DEVICES`, will default to CPU if no cuda devices are available.

 # Generation and Validation